cyberdreadx/rougee-play-beats-docs/docs/guides/user-guide.md

-# 👤 User Guide
+# 🎵 User Guide

-Welcome to ROUGEE.PLAY!
+Welcome to ROUGEE!
 This comprehensive guide will help you get the most out of the platform, whether you're a music fan, aspiring artist, or trader.

 ## 🎵 Getting Started